- About

 Profile

-Dr. Thomas received her BA in anthropology and international peace studies at the University of Notre Dame before earning her BSN from the University of Pittsburgh.
-She received her PhD at the University of Pittsburgh School of Nursing with a focus in cancer survivorship and women’s health.
+Dr. Thomas received her BA in anthropology and international peace studies at the University of Notre Dame before earning her accelerated BSN and PhD from the University of Pittsburgh School of Nursing.
 She earned a certificate in Consumer Health Advocacy from the University of Wisconsin – Madison’s Center for Patient Partnerships.
+She completed a postdoctoral fellowship in supportive oncology at Massachusetts General Hospital and Harvard Medical School.

 Clinical Emphasis